dsp-uga/hiten-p0/README.md

 function top(40) creates a list of top most frequent words from sorted elements.

 #Project B was to remove stop words.
-Thus, stopwords variable was broadcsted and then filtered out from RDD
+Thus, stopwords variable was broadcasted and then filtered out from RDD

 #Project C was to remove punctuation.
 Python punctuation library was import